-- Component 1: Strengthening policies controlling conversion of natural forests: USD 6.84 million (or 2.2% of total costs). - Component 2: Promoting sustainable management of forests and carbon stock enhancement: USD 240.4 million (or 77% of the total program budget), of which, costs for Sub-component 2.1: Conservation of existing natural forests is USD 113.2 million; for Sub-component 2.2: Enhancement of carbon stock of plantation is USD 70.5 million; and for Sub-component 2.3: Enhancement and restoration of natural forests is USD 56.6 million.

-- Component 3: Promotion of climate-smart agriculture and sustainable livelihoods for forest dependent people: USD 60.9 million (19%); and - Component 4: Program Management and Emissions Monitoring: USD 4.7 million (1.5%)
+- Component 1: Strengthening policies controlling conversion of natural forests: USD 6.84 million (or 2.2% of total costs). - Component 2: Promoting sustainable management of forests and carbon stock enhancement: USD 240.4 million (or 77% of the total program budget), of which, costs for Sub-component 2.1: Conservation of existing natural forests is USD 113.2 million; for Sub-component 2.2: Enhancement of carbon stock of plantation is USD 70.5 million; and for Sub-component 2.3: Enhancement and restoration of natural forests is USD 56.6 million. - Component 3: Promotion of climate-smart agriculture and sustainable livelihoods for forest dependent people: USD 60.9 million (19%); and - Component 4: Program Management and Emissions Monitoring: USD 4.7 million (1.5%)

 ODA funds are mainly estimated from the WB loan for the Forest Sector Modernization and Coastal Resilience Enhancement (FMCR) project, expected KfW loans for the forestry sector to the government of Vietnam and JICA 2 project on restoration and sustainable management project (JICA 2), USAID financed Vietnam Forests and Deltas Program; and KfW financed Forest Restoration and Sustainable Management in Central and Northern regions of Vietnam.
 About 50% (USD 51.4 million) of the ODA financing source is expected to come from the WB loan on coastal protection, financing all coastal and sandy forest protection, reforestation (component 2) and the related livelihood development activities under component 3.
-The remaining USD 25.8 million will be covered from the ODA projects currently under preparation or implementation.
+The remaining USD 25.1 million will be covered from the ODA projects currently under preparation or implementation.

-The results-based emission reduction payments from the sale of emission reductions to the Carbon Fund are estimated at USD 51.5 million, including USD 10.3 million of this payment as advance payment to meet the funding required to implement critical activities during the early stage of the program.
+The results-based emission reduction payments from the sale of emission reductions to the Carbon Fund are estimated at USD 51.5 million.
+A portion of USD 7.5 million financing gap up to year 3 is proposed to be met with advance payment from the Carbon Fund.
 The cash flow analysis for ER-P implementation (see Figure below) shows that Government of Vietnam is committed to the implementation of the program and will start with the implementation of the ER-P in 2018 while the ERPA is expected to be for the period 2019 - 2024.
 The ER-P program is fully integrated into the governmental 5 years planning and budgeting cycles (2016-2018 and 2021-2025).